 The President shall semi-annually report to the Board on the status of all positions reporting directly to the President and all in the one echelon immediately below those reporting directly to the President.

-The President or the President's designated representative is authorized to assess reasonable fines and penalties for failure to follow published rules, regulations and ordinances of the University unless a fine or penalty is set by the Board of Trustees or applicable law.
+The President or the President's designated representative is authorized to assess reasonable fines and penalties for failure to follow published rules, regulations and ordinances of the University unless a fine or penalty is set by the Board of Control or applicable law.

 |07/15/2010||Incorporated prior Policies 2.1, 2.2, and 3.2.
 Authorized President to reassign duties or authority except for Board direct reports; Appointed Board Secretary as Presidential successor in the absence of Presidential designation.|